Grand Junction Railroad

+The Grand Junction Railroad was an 8.55 mile long railroad in the Boston, Massachusetts, area, connecting the railroads heading west and north from Boston.
+The western portion between Beacon Park Yard in Boston and the Inner Belt District in Somerville is still in use as the Grand Junction Branch.
+The eastern portion between the Inner Belt and the East Boston wharves has largely been abandoned; portions have been reused for a busway, a bypass road, and a rail trail.

+Early history

 The railroad (full name Grand Junction Railroad and Depot Company) was chartered April 24, 1847, to connect the railroads entering Boston from the north and west with its wharves in East Boston.
 This was a rechartering of the Chelsea Branch Railroad, incorporated April 10, 1846.

 The first section to open was from East Boston to the Boston and Maine Railroad in Somerville, opened in 1849.
 It began at a huge waterfront yard complex on Boston Harbor, occupying the space east of the Eastern Railroad terminal and west of the Boston, Revere Beach and Lynn Railroad terminal.
 The line headed north with two tracks (minimum) just east of the Eastern Railroad's line, crossing at-grade and splitting to the west just south of Curtis Street, with a crossover track between the two lines south of the crossing (allowing Eastern Railroad trains from their terminal to use the Grand Junction).
 In 1905, the Grand Junction Railroad in East Boston was rebuilt into a below-grade two-track line, and the Eastern Railroad line was truncated to just north of the split.

-Next the Grand Junction crossed Chelsea Creek into Chelsea.
-It passed north of downtown Chelsea and through outlying areas of Everett before crossing the Mystic River into Somerville and running along the east side of the Boston and Maine Railroad's main line towards Boston.
-It soon crossed the border into Charlestown, part of Boston.
-Just south of Cambridge Street, the Grand Junction junctioned with and crossed the B&M. After crossing the B&M, the extension immediately crossed the Mystic River Branch of the Boston and Lowell Railroad, just before crossing back into Somerville.
-In Cambridge it crossed under the old B&L mainline (with track connections) and merged with the Fitchburg Railroad.